Reviews You Can Rely On

 Ease of use is important when using a watch both during activity and during your daily life.
 These products should enhance your life, not make it more difficult.
 The models that scored highest were those we felt were the easiest to use and provided the best user experience.
 Integration of mobile apps was also taken into consideration when determining user experience.
 Keep in mind that a product with a long list of features may take some time to learn the ins and outs of.

-Similar to features, there are many similarities between brands, with the interface on the less expensive watches mimicking those found on top-of-the-line models.
-You will see there isn't as much spread in our rankings for this metric — this is due to the similarities of the interfaces.
-If you can use the Coros Vertix 2S, you will instantly be able to use the Coros Apex 2-- same for the Fenix 7 Pro Solar and Forerunner 965.
+There are many similarities between brands, with the interface on the less expensive watches mimicking those found on top-of-the-line models.
+You will see there isn't as much range in our rankings for this metric — this is due to the similarities of the interfaces.
+If you can use the Coros Vertix 2S, you will instantly be able to use the Coros Apex 2 — same for the Fenix 8 Solar and Forerunner 965.

 gps watch - the coros vertix 2s does a great job of providing endless battery...